yeatmanlab/create-roar-app/docs/docs/developer-guide/installing-dependencies.md

       },
     };

-    // And likewise for the other stimulu.
+    // And likewise for the other stimuli.
     ```